zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

     com.netflix.discovery.DiscoveryClient, com.netflix.discovery.shared.transport.decorator.RedirectingEurekaHttpClient

-The various logging framework provides other tools to suppress repeated messages.
-As such consult the documentation of the logging framework you use.
+Some logging framework provide other tools to suppress repeated messages.
+Consult the documentation of the logging framework you use to find out what tools are available.
+The following example demonstrates how the Logback framework can be used to suppress repeated messages.

-**Example for Logback framework**
+**Example:**

-The Logback framework provides [DuplicateMessageFilter](http://logback.qos.ch/manual/filters.html#DuplicateMessageFilter).
-The lines below needs to be added to your configuration file in the case of XML configuration.
+The Logback framework provides a filter tool, [DuplicateMessageFilter](http://logback.qos.ch/manual/filters.html#DuplicateMessageFilter).

+Added the following code to your configuration file if you use XML configuration:

     <turboFilter class="ch.qos.logback.classic.turbo.DuplicateMessageFilter">
         <AllowedRepetitions>0</AllowedRepetitions>
     </turboFilter>

-The full configuration used in the Core Services is here: [https://github.com/zowe/api-layer/blob/master/apiml-common/src/main/resources/logback.xml](https://github.com/zowe/api-layer/blob/master/apiml-common/src/main/resources/logback.xml)
+Note: For more information, see the [full configuration used in the Core Services](https://github.com/zowe/api-layer/blob/master/apiml-common/src/main/resources/logback.xml) in GitHub.